-Scientist believes that the most important trigger of birth is a release of tiny amount of hormone from the fetus signaling mother’s body to go into labor (1).
+Scientist believes that the most important trigger of birth is the release of a tiny amount of hormone from the fetus signaling the mother’s body to go into labor (1).

 How Many Weeks do you Usually Go into Labor?

 While you can’t wait to have your baby on your due date, most likely you won’t.
-Due date is just an estimate and could be off by one or two weeks.
+The due date is just an estimate and could be off by one or two weeks.

 Most women will go into labor between 38 and 42 weeks of pregnancy.

-About half mothers who have given birth before will give birth by 40 weeks and 3 days after the first day of their menstrual period and other half will give birth after that time point (2).
+About half of the mothers who have given birth before will give birth by 40 weeks and 3 days after the first day of their menstrual period, and another half will give birth after that time point (2).

-This post contains an affiliate links.
-As an affiliate, I earn commission on qualified purchase at no extra cost to you.
+Disclosure: This post contains affiliate links.
+As an affiliate, I earn commission on qualified purchases at no extra cost to you.

 What are the signs of Labor Approaching

-Many first-time moms-to-be feel anxious as they get closer to their due date and wonders what the signs of labor are and when to head to the hospital.
+Many first-time moms-to-be feel anxious as they get closer to their due date and wonder what the signs of labor are and when to head to the hospital.

-Research says that feeling stressed or having a fear about impending birth, can make your labor slow down or stop (3).
+Research says that feeling stressed or having fear about the impending birth can make your labor slow down or stop (3).

-Meanwhile, if you are on a lookout for subtle signs of labor approaching, I have listed it below.
-While these signs apply to vast majority of childbirths, they may not represent yours.
-So, it’s always best to check with your health care professional for advise.
+Meanwhile, if you are on the lookout for subtle signs of labor approaching, I have listed it below.
+While these signs apply to the vast majority of childbirths, they may not represent yours.
+So, it’s always best to check with your healthcare professional for advice.